 The development of the long-term management facility for Canada's used nuclear fuel is a national infrastructure project (see The Project).
 The facility is to be sited in an informed, willing host community.
 Interested Canadians from across the country participated in a two-year dialogue to design the process to select a site.

-APM moves towards a goal that Canadians themselves identified: safe, secure, long-term containment and isolation of used nuclear fuel produced in Canada, with flexibility for future generations to make their own decisions and adapt to experience and societal changes.
+APM moves towards a goal that Canadians themselves identified: safe, secure, long-term containment and isolation of used nuclear fuel produced in Canada, with flexibility for future generations to make their own decisions.

 USED NUCLEAR FUEL